 Non bene pro toto libertas venditur auro - Liberty is not well sold for all the gold.
-This was the motto of the Republic of Ragusa (Dubrovnik) that can be still seen carved in the stones of Lovrijenac Fortress, once made to protect the city of Dubrovnik from Venetians and Turks.
+This was the motto of the Republic of Ragusa, the aristrocratic maritime republic centred on the city of Dubrovnik, that can be still seen carved in the stones of Lovrijenac Fortress.
+This historic Croatian fortress in the Dalmatian region was once made to protect the city of Dubrovnik from Venetians and Turks.

-Lovrijenac Fortress (Fortress of St Lawrence) is also known as Gibraltar of Dubrovnik for its position - it's located on the detached cliff outside the city wall, on some 30 meters above the sea level.
-Together with the fort Bokar, it makes a strait-like shape entrance to the city and its port Kolorina.
-A symbol of the unconquered city, this fortress still stands strong, resisting the ages and waves that the Adriatic Sea is sending towards it.
-Lovrijenac was built in only three months (legend has it) thanks to a huge voluntary work of Dubrovnik people and their amazing struggle to protect the city from Venetians.
+Lovrijenac Fortress (St. Lawrence’s Fortress) is also known as Gibraltar of Dubrovnik for its position.
+This significant cultural heritage of Dubrovnik is located on the detached cliff outside the city wall, 30 metres above the sea level.
+Together with the Fort Bokar, it makes a strait-like shape entrance to the city and its port Kolorina.
+As a cultural symbol of the proud unconquered city, this fortress still stands strong, resisting the ages and waves that the Adriatic Sea is sending towards it.

+Legend has it, Lovrijenac was built in only three months, thanks to a huge voluntary work of local Dubrovnik people and their amazing struggle to protect the city from Venetians.
 Ten canons, twelve-meter-thick front wall, dozens of cannonballs and soldiers were protecting this fort and the city itself for centuries.
-Saint Blaise, a protector of the town, has its special place here as well - his little statue is located on the outside wall.
+Saint Blaise, the protector of the town, has its special place here as well - his little statue is located on the outside wall.

 Because of its historical and cultural values topped with one of the best views the city has to offer, Lovrijenac is an inevitable tourism spot to visit in Dubrovnik.
 Along with other Croatian heritage around the Old City of Dubrovnik, you should add this fortress to your must visit list.